What is Data Mapping? 101 Guide

 - Automate integration: Use ETL (Extract, Transform, Load), APIs, or scripts to implement the automated, recurring data transfer based on the mappings.

-These data mapping steps enable structured data mapping while maintaining quality.
+These data mapping steps enable structured while maintaining quality.
 The validation stage also helps you catch bugs before the integration goes live.
 The result should be an accurate and sustainable database mapping between systems.

 What is the purpose of data mapping?